Thulabharam

 Thulabharam is a 1968 Indian Malayalam-language film, directed by A. Vincent.
 It is based on the Kerala People's Arts Club play of the same name, written by Thoppil Bhasi.
 Thoppil Bhasi also adapted the play for the screen.
 The film had an ensemble cast including Prem Nazir, Sharada, Madhu, Sheela, Thikkurisi Sukumaran Nair and Adoor Bhasi.
 The film won two National Awards.
 The film was a major blockbuster and following the Malayalam version, the film was made in Tamil (Thulabharam), Telugu (Manushulu Marali) and Hindi (Samaj Ko Badal Dalo), with Sharada playing lead roles in all versions.

 Plot

-Two close friends, Vijaya and Vatsala had to part ways after Vatsala's father, a lawyer loses a case of Vijaya's father and it results in the latter's death.
-Vijaya marries Ramu, a trade union leader against her will.
+Vijaya and Vatsala were two close friends who parted ways after Vatsala's father, a lawyer, lost a case of Vijaya's father and it resulted in the latter's death.
+Vijaya is married off to Ramu, a trade union leader, against her will.
 Ramu leads a union strike and is killed when the agitation turns violent.
-Vijaya's life becomes miserable and she kills her starving children, but she is arrested before being able to commit suicide.
+Vijaya's life becomes miserable and she kills her starving children, but is arrested before she could commit suicide.
 In the end, she is given the death penalty by the prosecution, led by her former dear friend Vatsala, who had become a famous lawyer in the meantime.